elchericito/prive-docs/prive-functionality-in-shopify-admin/discount-codes.md

 ![](<../.gitbook/assets/image (44).png>)

-The coupon code can be applied during the first subscription purchase checkout flow, or by a subscriber in their customer portal to their existing subscription contract, or in the “Customers” tab of the Recurly Commerceapp by a merchant managing a customer’s subscription contract.
+The coupon code can be applied during the first subscription purchase checkout flow, or by a subscriber in their customer portal to their existing subscription contract, or in the “Customers” tab of the Recurly Commerce app by a merchant managing a customer’s subscription contract.

 ### Video